Emma Lazarus: Death and legacy

 Lazarus returned to New York City seriously ill after she completed her second trip to Europe, and she died two months later, on November 19, 1887, most likely from Hodgkin's lymphoma.
 She never married.
 Lazarus was buried in Beth Olam Cemetery in Cypress Hills, Brooklyn.
 The Poems of Emma Lazarus (2 vols., Boston and New York, 1889) was published after her death, comprising most of her poetic work from previous collections, periodical publications, and some of the literary heritage which her executors deemed appropriate to preserve for posterity.
 Her papers are kept by the American Jewish Historical Society, Center for Jewish History, and her letters are collected at Columbia University.

+The Emma Lazarus Federation of Jewish Women's Clubs, founded in 1951, was named after Lazarus.

-A stamp featuring the Statue of Liberty and Lazarus's poem, "The New Colossus", was issued by Antigua and Barbuda in 1985.
+A stamp featuring the Statue of Liberty and Lazarus's poem "The New Colossus" was issued by Antigua and Barbuda in 1985.
 In 1992, she was named as a Women's History Month Honoree by the National Women's History Project.
 Lazarus was honored by the Office of the Manhattan Borough President in March 2008, and her home on West 10th Street was included on a map of Women's Rights Historic Sites.
 In 2009, she was inducted into the National Women's Hall of Fame.
 The Museum of Jewish Heritage featured an exhibition about Lazarus in 2012.

-Biographer Esther Schor praised Lazarus' lasting contribution:

-The irony is that the statue goes on speaking, even when the tide turns against immigration — even against immigrants themselves, as they adjust to their American lives.
-You can’t think of the statue without hearing the words Emma Lazarus gave her.
+The Emma Lazarus Art and Music Venue, as well as a park are named in her honor in Carrick, a neighborhood on the South Side of Pittsburgh.

 Style and themes

-Lazarus contributed toward shaping the self-image of the United States as well as how the country understands the needs of those who emigrate to the United States.
+Lazarus contributed toward shaping the self-image of the United States as well as how the country understands the needs of those who immigrated to the United States.
 Her themes produced sensitivity and enduring lessons regarding immigrants and their need for dignity.
-What was needed to make her a poet of the people as well as one of literary merit was a great theme, the establishment of instant communication between some stirring reality and her still-hidden and irresolute subjectivity.
+What was needed to make her a poet of the people as well as one of literary merit was a great theme, the establishment of instant communication between some stirring reality and her still hidden and irresolute subjectivity.
 Such a theme was provided by the immigration of Russian Jews to America, consequent upon the proscriptive May Laws of 1882.
 She rose to the defense of her ethnic compatriots in powerful articles, as contributions to The Century (May 1882 and February 1883).
 Hitherto, her life had held no Jewish inspiration.
 Though of Sephardic ancestry, and ostensibly Orthodox in belief, her family had till then not participated in the activities of the synagogue or of the Jewish community.
 Contact with the unfortunates from Russia led her to study the Torah, the Hebrew language, Judaism, and Jewish history.
 While her early poetry demonstrated no Jewish themes, her Songs of a Semite (1882) is considered to be the earliest volume of Jewish American poetry.

 A review of Alide by Lippincott's Monthly Magazine was critical of Lazarus's style and elements of technique.